Fate of Italy's government hangs in balance after setback

 The vote on the bill, which reduces taxes on gasoline and diesel fuel, as well as extends utility bill relief, was being held in early afternoon.

-Without the votes of the 5-Stars, the bill presumably could muster enough support to pass.
-But even without braving a confidence vote.
-Draghi would be tempted to resign anyway, since he has repeatedly made clear that the populists were among the coalition partners, ranging from left to right, that signed up to be part of his government.
+Draghi had repeatedly made clear that the populists were among the coalition partners, ranging from left to right, that signed up to be part of his government, and he wouldn't continue without them.

 President Sergio Mattarella could accept or reject any resignation by Draghi.
 The president could also ask Draghi to go before Parliament in the coming days to seek a formal vote on the government itself, to see if the ranks of squabbling allies would rally around him to keep the premier in office.